The role of inflammation in cancer

 Helicobacter pylori infection is a well characterized example of increased cancer risk in the setting of bacterial infection.
 Inflammation caused by bacterial infection has been shown to markedly increase cancer risk.
 This has been correlated with aberrant DNA methylation in gastric epithelial cells (23).

 To obtain a malignant phenotype, the cell needs to acquire genetic or epigenetic mutations to trigger transformation.
 This malignant phenotype must then be maintained.
 The inflammatory response in cancer tissues play an important role in maintaining the phenotype by inducing tumor tissue remodeling, angiogenesis, and metastasis; all while suppressing the innate anticancer immune response (6).
 Such an inflammatory response can be elicited by activated oncogenic signaling pathways.
 This is well established in human papillary thyroid cancer.
 In human papillary thyroid carcinoma, activation of the RET oncogene by chromosome rearrangement is sufficient to trigger transformation of a thyrocyte to a carcinoma (24).
 The activated RET oncogene can also activate a program of inflammatory genes in affected thyrocytes.
-Activated genes include colony-stimulating factors (CSFs), interleukin 1β (IL-1β), cyclooxygenase 2 (COX2), CC-chemokine ligand 2 (CCL2) and CCL20, IL-8 or CXC-chemokine ligand 8 (CXCL8 CXC-chemokine receptor 4 (CXCR4), extracellular-matrix-degrading enzymes, and lymphocyte selectin (L-selectin) (see figure, RET oncogenic signaling pathway activation is a well-characterized example for the intrinsic origin of cancer inflammation).
+Activated genes include colony-stimulating factors (CSFs), interleukin 1β (IL-1β), cyclooxygenase 2 (COX2), CC-chemokine ligand 2 (CCL2) and CCL20, IL-8 or CXC-chemokine ligand 8 (CXCL8 CXC-chemokine receptor 4 (CXCR4), extracellular-matrix-degrading enzymes, and lymphocyte selectin (L-selectin) (see figure Intrinsic RET activation of inflammatory response).
 RET-activated inflammatory proteins were found in tumor biopsies.
 Interestingly, larger amounts of these inflammatory molecules were found in primary tumors from patients with lymph-node metastasis than in primary tumors without lymph-node metastasis.
 This observation suggests that the higher activity of the inflammatory pathway is associated with thyroid carcinoma metastasis.
 The specific role of these factors in the development of the cancer phenotype are not yet clear.

 The Ras-Raf signaling pathway has been shown to cooperate with chronic inflammation to facilitate cell transformation.
 In a mouse model, both chronic pancreatitis and mutated K-ras are required to induce pancreatic intra-epithelial neoplasia and invasive ductal carcinoma.
 While aberrant Ras-Raf signaling can drive tumor-promoting inflammation to a certain extent, an extrinsic inflammatory condition such as pancreatitis is needed to drive carcinogenesis (25).